 Yes.
-However, you must let us know in advance (by July 1).
-The cost for the extra night for each player (excluding coaches) is $20.00 for room (double occupancy) and $35.00 for food (4 meals)
+However, you must let us know in advance by July 1.
+The cost for the extra night in the dorm is $25.00 per player (excluding coaches) and $25.00 for food (3 meals – Dinner, Breakfast and Lunch).

 - What are my responsibilities during camp?

 - You must see that your players are on time for each session

 - Female coaches are asked to conduct bed checks, and you must supervise your own team.

 - You need to be present at the coaches’ clinic sessions conducted throughout camp

 - You will be asked to make all team decisions (positions, starters, offense/defense used, etc.).
 Your team will be assigned one of our camp staff members, unless you have been hired to work camp.
 This person is to provide instruction and conduct drills.
 Please use them as a source of information.
 Their job is to make your team better.